Marriage Equality Act (Vermont): Marriage legislation

-When Representative Mark Larson, on behalf of 59 co-sponsors, introduced a bill to legalize same-sex marriage on February 6, 2009, Governor James Douglas said economic and budgetary issues should be the legislature's first concern.
+When Representative Mark Larson, on behalf of 59 co-sponsors, introduced a bill to legalize same-sex marriage on February 6, 2009, Governor Jim Douglas said economic and budgetary issues should be the legislature's first concern.
 The State Senate approved its version of the legislation on March 23 by a vote of 26 to 4.
 Kris Mineau, president for the Massachusetts Family Institute, said that advocates of same-sex marriage "have wisely targeted the New England states, because of their progressive stance on social issues.
 But we have not conceded defeat."
-Governor Jim Douglas announced his intention to veto the bill on March 25 for the first time.
+Douglas announced his intention to veto the bill on March 25 for the first time.
 He said it was unusual to promise a veto before legislation passed but "During these extraordinary times, the speculation about my decision has added to the anxiety of the moment and further diverts attention from our most pressing issues".
 On April 3, the House passed an amended version of the bill 95–52, several votes shy of a veto-proof two-thirds majority.
 On April 6, 2009, the Vermont Senate approved the amendments made by the House.
 The governor vetoed the legislation the same day.
 He said he was "sending it to the Legislature urging them to do what their consciences lead them to do, most importantly to do it quickly and get on with the business of the state."
 He said he was not lobbying legislators: "I think this is such an emotional, divisive, personal issue, it's something that individuals have to decide how to vote on based on their personal convictions and faith and I think each legislator ought to decide personally what to do."

 On April 7, 2009, the Senate overrode the veto by a 23–5 vote and the House overrode it 100–49, the first time since 1990 that a Vermont governor's veto was overridden.
 Six of those voting in favor of the legislation were Republicans.
 House Speaker Shap Smith said that votes changed in the House not because of specific pressures but because "it was to some degree just a vote to recognize the work that the Legislature had done".
 Representative Jeff Young, who switched his vote, said "I had to vote with my caucus" in order to win support for his other priorities.
 Brian Brown of the National Organization for Marriage said: